psudo-dev/nebula-oni-theme/README.md

 ## Author

 I'm just getting into programming.
 This project was supposed to be something very simple but it got bigger and bigger and instead of just a few days or weeks, it ended up taking months.

-I've probably have one or two more Themes and I'm considering maybe creating Icons, who knows?
+I've probably have one or two more themes I might publish - that once upon a time were just a single Color Theme - but I'm also considering creating Icons, who knows?

 If you want to support this theme, would you consider:

 -  **sharing** this theme with friends and colleagues
--  **rating** it on Visual Studio Code **[Market Place](https://github.com/psudo-dev/nebula-oni-theme)**
+-  **rating** it on Visual Studio Code **[Market Place](https://marketplace.visualstudio.com/publishers/psudo-dev)**
 -  giving it a **star** on **[Github](https://github.com/psudo-dev/nebula-oni-theme)**

 And if you **really** liked this theme, would you consider [buying me a coffee](https://buymeacoff.ee/psudo.dev)?